 Relations with Russia

-For more than two decades, NATO has strived to build a partnership with Russia, developing dialogue and practical cooperation in areas of common interest.
-Cooperation has been suspended in response to Russia’s military intervention in Ukraine, which the Allies condemn in the strongest terms.
-Political and military channels of communication remain open.
-NATO remains concerned by Russia’s continued destabilising pattern of military activities and aggressive rhetoric, which goes well beyond Ukraine.
+For more than two decades, NATO has worked to build a partnership with Russia, developing dialogue and practical cooperation in areas of common interest.
+Cooperation has been suspended since 2014 in response to Russia’s military intervention in Ukraine but political and military channels of communication remain open.
+Concerns about Russia’s continued destabilising pattern of military activities and aggressive rhetoric go well beyond Ukraine.

-- The 1997 NATO-Russia Founding Act provided the formal basis for relations.
+- The 1997 NATO-Russia Founding Act provided the formal basis for bilateral relations.